One Obvious Reason Why Peter Kreeft’s Case for the Resurrection of Jesus FAILS

 So far, we have seen that there are at least four more skeptical theories about the alleged resurrection of Jesus beyond the four skeptical theories examined by Kreeft and Tacelli.
 Thus, even if they disproved the four skeptical theories that they discuss (i.e. Hallucination Theory, Myth Theory, Conspiracy Theory, and Swoon Theory), that would leave at least four other skeptical theories untouched (i.e. Wrong Tomb Theory, Body Moved by Somebody other than the Disciples Theory, Unknown Tomb Theory, and Legend Theory).
 Therefore, premise (1) is FALSE, and their case for the resurrection of Jesus FAILS.

-There are at least three more skeptical theories that are discussed by Christian philosophers and apologists:
+There are at least five more skeptical theories that are discussed by Christian philosophers and apologists:

 • DELUSIONS THEORY